juliapampus/DataspaceConnector/docs/pages/communication/provider.md

 Currently, a data consumer cannot subscribe to a resource, and the Dataspace Connector as a data provider does not automatically send `ResourceUpdateMessages` to every data consumer on metadata changes.
-Instead, the data provider has to automatically trigger update messages by using the respective endpoint.
+Instead, the data provider has to trigger update messages by using the respective endpoint.

 ![Resource Update](../../assets/images/swagger_resource_updates.png)